cheretbe/notes/email.md

 * https://www.howtoforge.com/tutorial/configure-postfix-to-use-gmail-as-a-mail-relay/

 :warning: Enable "Less Secure Apps" In Gmail.
-Double check if it's on, since Google turns this feature off after awhile if it not being used.
+Double check if it's on, since Google turns this feature off after awhile if it's not being used.

 ```shell
 # select "no configuration"